AdaSawilska/tbd-workshop-1/README-phase-2a.md

    ![img.png](figures/table.png)

-11. Using SparkSQL answer: how many table were created in each layer?
+9. Using SparkSQL answer: how many table were created in each layer?

+   The overall number of created tables is 43.
+Number of tables created in each layer:
+   * demo_bronze: 17
+   * demo_silver: 14
+   * demo_gold: 12

+   No tables were created in the bronze, silver, or gold layers.

 ![img.png](figures/43tables.png)